VirusTotal/yara/docs/modules/pe.rst

         Data after being decrypted by XORing it with the key.

-    .. c:function:: version(version)
+    .. c:function:: version(version, [toolid])

     .. versionadded:: 3.5.0

         Function returning true if the PE has the specified *version* in the PE's rich signature.
+Provide the optional *toolid* argument to only match when both match for one entry.
 More information can be found here:

         http://www.ntcore.com/files/richsign.htm

         *Example: pe.rich_signature.version(21005)*

-    .. c:function:: toolid(id)
+    .. c:function:: toolid(toolid, [version])

     .. versionadded:: 3.5.0

         Function returning true if the PE has the specified *id* in the PE's rich signature.
+Provide the optional *version* argument to only match when both match for one entry.
 More information can be found here:

         http://www.ntcore.com/files/richsign.htm